Browaeys-Gerin-Valerian/report-service-api/README.md

 ### 1.3 Text structure

-A text only define is type and requirement level, for example:
+A text only define is type and requirement level, for example (this type can cover 90 % of your usage):

 data structure: